How much money will I get from my settlement?

 Settlement Value in Different States

 - New York (average personal injury jury verdicts)

 - More data from New York

 - More data on California personal injury settlements

 - Illinois (average verdict in personal injury cases)

 - Georgia (average and median personal injury verdicts)

 - Texas (average personal injury jury verdicts)

-- Handling Your Accident Claim Without a Lawyer (tips on proceeding without a lawyer)
+- Handling Your Accident Claim Without a Lawyer

 If You Need an Experienced Personal Injury Lawyer